jperrello/Zeroconf-AI/README.md

-# Saturn: Zero-configuraion AI Service Discovery
+# Saturn: Zero-configuration AI Service Discovery

 *Are you tired of managing API keys for every single app that wants to use AI?*